ScilifelabDataCentre/Anubis/anubis/documentation/Basic-concepts.md

 Call
 ----

-A call in the Anubis system is a call for proposals.
+A **call** in the Anubis system is a call for proposals.
 It contains a description of the call, optionally with documents such as PDFs.
-It functions as a container for proposals, reviews and decisions.
+It is a container for proposals, reviews and decisions.

-The admin creates a call, and sets up the input fields for the proposal, the reviews and the decision for each proposal.
+The admin creates a call.
+The admin also sets up the input fields for the proposal, the reviews and the decision for each proposal.

 The **opens** date of a call defines when the call becomes publicly available so that proposals can be created by users.
 The call cannot be open unless this has been set.

 After the **closes** date of a call, if defined, a user can no longer create or submit a proposal in it.
+A call that does not have a **closes** date is open indefinitely.

 Proposal
 --------